yekeren/Cap2Det/README.md

-Please refer to https://github.com/yekeren/Cap2Det/issues/18 for the details regarding the pre-trained classification model, and the tf variable matching issues.
+~~Please refer to https://github.com/yekeren/Cap2Det/issues/18 for the details regarding the pre-trained classification model, and the tf variable matching issues.~~ (This issue should be resolved by checking out the forked cap2det branch in "install-env.sh")

 # Cap2Det